leap-stc/leap-stc.github.io/docs/edu/bootcamps.md

 ### Prepare ahead of the event

-Bootcamp instructors should make sure that they are added to the [Bootcamp Instructors Github Team](https://github.com/orgs/leap-stc/teams/bootcamp-instructors).
-If not please reach out to one of the github organization admins to be added.
-The goal should be that whoever runs the bootcamp can perform tasks that might be needed the day of (mostly likely signing up folks who either entered wrong data or did not register ahead of time).
+Bootcamp instructors should make sure that they are added to the [Bootcamp Instructors Github Team](https://github.com/orgs/leap-stc/teams/bootcamp-instructors) by contacting the data and compute team.
+This ensures that the people running the bootcamp can perform tasks that might be needed the day of (mostly likely signing up folks who either entered wrong data or did not register ahead of time).

 Before the event check the following: